-This article is to provide an overview of the on-going statutory compliance and annual filing requirements for Hong Kong private limited companies.
+This article is to provide an overview of the on-going statutory compliance and annual filing requirements for Hong Kong private limited company.

 Basic Compliance Requirements